 This is a useful approach, as it is easy to measure and adjust.
 During the pandemic, people have more time on their hands and are still interested in products and goods.
 Businesses can use this opportunity to provide information about their products and educate customers on how their product can solve their problems.
 This can lead to ROI later, and should be part of the branding strategy.

 There is a debate over whether businesses should focus on branding or sales.
 I would choose the former, but it is important to remember that selling is necessary to make money.
 The goal should be to do both or to sell with a conscious.

 Cause consistency is important even in these times

-If your business is brick and motor-based, or offline, try to bring it online, make sells online and other business processes.
-Use social media or get a website/web app custom developed to suit your needs, this can be a start of a new business model to combine both online and offline strategies.
+If your business is brick-and-mortar, or offline, try to bring it online.
+Make sales online and automate other business processes.
+Utilize social media or get a website/web app custom-developed to suit your needs.
+This can be a start of a new business model that combines both online and offline strategies.

 You can't wait for things to return to normal.
 If your business can survive until then, you're one of the lucky few.
 But most businesses can't wait that long.